-1.8 We are very grateful for the work done by Lucy Batchelor-Wylam, landscape architect, who carried out a Landscape Appraisal, a Key Views Assessment and combined all our policies into one Policies Map.
+We are very grateful for the work done by Lucy Batchelor-Wylam, landscape architect, who carried out a Parish Landscape Study, a Key Views Assessment and combined all our policies into one Policies Map.
 Tony Fox also provided some of the maps used in this document.

 We benefitted from the work of Suffolk Community Action who carried out a Housing Needs Assessment of Stutton; and AECOM who carried out a Site Options Assessment and a Strategic Environmental Assessment.
-AECOM also worked with us on a Stutton Design Guide.
+AECOM also worked with us on Design Guidelines and Codes.